eval-protocol/python-sdk/development/notes/north_star_mcp_gym.md

 2. Production systems (existing MCP toolchains)
 3. RL training stacks (Fireworks RFT + community tools)

-### Our Solution: Reward Protocol via MCP-Gym
+### Our Solution: Eval Protocol via MCP-Gym

-Fireworks introduces a universal abstraction layer for RL environments using **MCP-Gym** - an implementation of our open **Reward Protocol** that standardizes agent-environment interaction like PyTorch standardized GPU programming.
+Fireworks introduces a universal abstraction layer for RL environments using **MCP-Gym** - an implementation of our open **Eval Protocol** that standardizes agent-environment interaction like PyTorch standardized GPU programming.

 **How MCP-Gym Works:**